decentralized-identity/credential-trust-establishment/credential-trust-establishment/spec.md

 Versioning is a way to allow users of decentralized ecosystem governance to track/use the current version of published governance or track/use older version of the file.
 This allowes flexibility of using/tracking most current version of DEGov file at any time.

 ISO 8601 date format is used to describe the version of the current file.
+It should require the version be lexographically increasing, and only recommend using an ISO date.
 Example:

 ```json
 {